 1. Don’t create self-serving content.

 Do you want to read a 1,000-word advertisement?
 Neither does anyone else.
-If you follow the do’s we just covered, you’re going to be golden.
+If you follow the do’s we just covered, you will be golden.
 You know who your buyers are and how to speak to them, so create something they want to see and hear.
-Depending on your brand, that content might lean more entertaining or educational.
-Ads have a time and a place… content marketing is not that place.

 2. Don’t produce anything without a content strategy.

 There are so many approaches to building a content strategy.
 The point is… have one!
 Without a plan, you will flounder — and eventually — fail.
+You must align your team and efforts around your big-picture strategy.
 A big misconception is that an editorial calendar is a content strategy.
 It’s not the strategy; it’s the execution of that strategy.

 3. Don’t brainstorm topics alone or in silos.